“Eat the fish…eat the fish…eat the fish!”

 But the man seemed to derive an extra heap of glee in seeing Jake assigned to the most unappealing tasks.
 He’d been shorted on break time—always the first called back to work and last dismissed—and issued the worst quarters on the ship.
-A cramped eight-by-ten metal box so close to the diesel engines he could taste the fumes just as sure as he could smell them…and felt the whining RPMs of the ship’s massive motors rattling in his bones.
+A cramped eight-by-ten metal box so close to the diesel engines he could taste the fumes just as sure as he could smell them…and felt the whining RPMs of the ships massive motors like tuning forks in his bones.

-Ming Yukabashi and Lenny Hicks, two of the new recruits he had started with, had been through their initiation process yesterday, both spiritedly taking a bite out of their fish.
+Ming Yukabashi and Lenny Hicks, two of the new recruits he had interviewed with, had been through their initiation process yesterday, both spiritedly taking a bite out of their fish.
 Jake had watched the ritual while mending line.
-And although his view came only in furtive glances from meters away, one thing he knew for sure.
-The fish they had been offered were nothing like the Frankenfish just given to him.
+And although his view came only in furtive glances from several meters away, one thing he knew for sure.
+The fish they had been offered were nothing like the Frankenfish that’d just been given to him.

 “Eat the fish…eat the fish…eat the fish…”